-To combat the frequent rework that occurs during MEP construction, many project stakeholders have turned to technology solutions to reduce design errors before installation begins.
+To combat the frequent rework that occurs during MEP construction, many project stakeholders have turned to technology solutions that eliminate conflicts before installation begins.
 Building Information Modeling (BIM) is one of these solutions—allowing project team members to resolve clashes, generate accurate site measurements, and facilitate team collaboration.
-This helps produce better MEP designs, which can save owners significant money throughout the project life cycle.
+This helps produce better MEP designs, streamlining installation and saving money throughout the project lifecycle.

 BIM is a 3D model-based process that allows project members to create, input, and manage information about building systems.
-By using BIM during the design process, MEP contractors and project owners can benefit from the following advantages:
+By using BIM during the design process, MEP contractors can benefit from the following:

 1. Easily Identify Where Clashes Occur